 The City of Irvine launched the month-long COVID-19 drive-up Testing Program on Monday, July 13 in partnership with Curogram and multiple laboratories.
 Testing is at the Orange County Great Park.
 See below for more information.
-Registration is now open for appointments the week of August 10.
+Registration is now open for appointments the week of October 26.
+Tests are available to those who have yet to go through our testing program.

 Frequently Asked Questions